 There are 158,188 Oregon residents enrolled in an Oregon Medicare Supplement plan.
 Those 158,000+ beneficiaries mean that 30.6% of Oregon’s fee-for-service Medicare users also have a Medigap plan.

-Though that 30.6% rate isn’t as high as Nebraska or Iowa, the only two states with a Medigap enrollment rate above 55%, it is still higher than neighboring states like California and Nevada.
+Though that 30.6% rate isn’t as high as Nebraska or Iowa, the only two states with a Medigap enrollment rate above 55%, it’s still higher than neighboring states like California and Nevada.

 What Are the Popular Medigap Plans in Oregon?

-Plan F is by far the most enrolled-in Oregon Medicare Supplement plan, which is the case across most of the country as well.
-Over 100,000 of the 158,188 Medigap beneficiaries in Oregon have Plan F, making it the only Medigap option in the state with over 100,000 enrollees at 100,011.
+Plan F is the most enrolled-in Oregon Medicare Supplement plan, which is the case across most of the country.
+Over 100,000 of the 158,188 Medigap beneficiaries in Oregon have Plan F, making it the only Medigap option in the state, with over 100,000 enrollees at 100,011.

 Medigap Plan Coverage Chart for Oregon

-Not only is the coverage in Medigap plans uniform from provider to provider, but it’s also mostly unchanging from state to state.
+Not only is the coverage in Medigap plans uniform from provider to provider, but it’s also primarily unchanging from state to state.

-If you enroll in an Oregon Medicare Supplement plan with benefits you like but have to move, you’ll find the same policy with the same coverage in your new state, albeit at a different price since prices vary with location and other factors.
+Suppose you enroll in an Oregon Medicare Supplement plan with benefits you like but have to move.
+In that case, you’ll find the same policy with the same coverage in your new state, albeit at a different price, since prices vary with location and other factors.

 Medicare Supplement Plans Costs in Oregon

 Several factors will shift how much you pay for your Medigap premiums, many of which you might not realize have a significant impact.
-Beyond the obvious price shifts for what coverages come in your plan, you can expect different premiums based on your age, gender, history of tobacco use, and your plan’s payment terms.
+Beyond the apparent price shifts for coverages in your plan, you can expect different premiums based on your age, gender, history of tobacco use, and your plan’s payment terms.